abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_0.rst

 max_val:
     Float (optional)

-    The maximum value for for example weights.
+    The maximum value for edge weights.
-    If an for example wfor examplet is larger than this, the algorithm will throw an exception and terminate.
+    If an edge weight is larger than this, the algorithm will throw an exception and terminate.
     This option is used for graph integrity checks.
     The defaults to infinity, but all floating-point numbers are acceptable.

 min_val:
     Float (optional)

-    The minimum value for for example weights.
+    The minimum value for edge weights.
-    If an for example wfor examplet is smaller than this, the algorithm will throw an exception and terminate.
+    If an edge weight is smaller than this, the algorithm will throw an exception and terminate.
     This option is used for graph integrity check.
     Negative infinity is the default value, but all floating-point numbers are acceptable.